People are involved in car accidents hundreds of thousands of times every year in the United States.

 Aggressive Driving

-More than 50% of fatal accidents are caused by aggressive driving.
+Aggressive driving leads to about 5 million traffic crashes each year and more than 50% of fatal crashes are caused by aggressive driving.

 Speeding is the most common form of aggressive driving.